“In the name of God, the Most Compassionate, the Most Merciful” (بسملة basmala of the Qu’ran)

 When Jesus was asked “What is the greatest Commandment?” he replied by quoting the Shema (Deut.
 6:4/5): “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind” adding: “and your neighbour as yourself’” (Lev.
 19:18)

-In a world where hatred and fear, prejudice and bigotry are all too prevalent and suffering is constantly before our eyes, Companions are aware of the ease with which they can become blind and deaf to the Schema.
+In a world where hatred and fear, prejudice and bigotry are all too prevalent and suffering is constantly before our eyes, Companions will be aware of the ease with which they can become blind and deaf to the Schema.
 The first principle, therefore, by which we seek to live is that which commands us to love as Christ loved: “I give you a new commandment, that you love one another.
 Just as I have loved you, you also should love one another.
 By this everyone will know that you are my disciples, if you have love for one another.’
 (John 13:34/35)

 “God loved us before he made us; and his love has never diminished and never shall.”
 2